Market Analysts see QuantumScape Corporation [QS] gaining to $25. Time to buy?

 Membership in the U.S. all-cap Russell 3000 Index, which remains in place for one year, means automatic inclusion in the large-cap Russell 1000 Index, as well as the appropriate growth and value-style indexes.
 FTSE Russell determines membership for its Russell indexes primarily by objective, market-capitalization rankings, and style attributes.

-The results of the trading session contributed to over 8124884 shares changing hands.
-Over the past one week, the price volatility of QuantumScape Corporation stands at 8.11% while the volatility over the past one month is 6.81%.

-The market cap for QS stock reached $11.24 billion, with 368.78 million shares outstanding and 195.96 million shares in the current float.
-Compared to the average trading volume of 12.44M shares, QS reached a trading volume of 8124884 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+Compared to the average trading volume of 12.57M shares, QS reached a trading volume of 7404449 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 What do top market gurus say about QuantumScape Corporation [QS]?